KumarrGulshan/mindcore-llm/README.md

     source .venv/bin/activate
     ```

-## Usage
+## Quick Usage

 ### 1. Training the Model

 Use the provided script to start the training process.
-Ensure your data is prepared and configured correctly in `src/config/model_config.py`.

 ```bash
 ./scripts/run_train.sh